lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ```
 $ sudo tlp start
 ```
-Note that if you need to have your laptop fully charged, you can achieve that by running following command while connected to AC:
+Note that if you need your laptop fully charged, you can achieve that by running following command while connected to AC:
 ```
 $ tlp fullcharge
 ```